Liham/LiamGameMakerCode/README.md

-# This is the code that makes the floor handler draw the maggot enemy move towards the player.
+# This is the code that makes the maggot enemy move towards the player.